anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-predictive-modeling-strategy-at-scale/readme.md

     * Not all variables are used.
     * Not all formulas are built for speed.
     * Historical data is not identical to scoring data.
-    * Ad hoc sources are made more permanent.
+    * Ad-hoc sources are made more permanent.
     * Moving data prep code from modelling to Production is a non-trivial event and teams have to work together to get it out the door.

 * #### Combining Batch and Real-Time